Costa Rica Digital Nomad Visa Guide (2024)

 Biggest drawback: More expensive than anywhere else in the country

-Another Guanacaste gem — Santa Teresa — has a boho vibe and irresistible charm that you’ll surely fall in love with.
+Another Guanacaste gem, Santa Teresa has a boho vibe and irresistible charm that you’ll surely fall in love with.

 It got onto our list because Santa Teresa beaches are famous gathering places in the evening.
 They are the best spot for solo digital nomads who are looking to get a bit more immersed into the community or just meet other wandering souls.

-Of course, we can’t help but mention that Santa Teresa is also the most popular spot in the entire country.
 It’s flooded with tourists during the high season, which also makes it quite expensive.
 However, during low season, a digital nomad can live on a much tighter budget (with some penny-pinching, of course).

 Santa Teresa offers quite a bit, both during high and low season.
 You can: